nilayspshah/sq-hive-api-docs/source/index.html.md

 linkDetail.shortLink | Gives the link where user can know more about the update.
 This link needs to be present for any update that you disseminate / publish creationTime | Creation time of the update in epoch format filterCategory | This field can be used to filter out certain kinds of update.
 Possible Values: `KEY_UPDATE, UNCLASSIFIED, ANALYTICAL_UPDATE, EVENT_SCHEDULE, TECHNICAL_IDEA, MEDIA_COVERAGE, SPVMA`.
-Read More in the [Examples section](#examples-for-instrument-update-messages-filter-categories). curationType | Used to supress updates which are deemed less important by ScoutQuest.
-Possible values `CURATED, NON_CURATED`.
-Default value is `CURATED`.
-Updates are classified as `CURATED` based on our internal logic.
-Most consumer facing applications will find these updates as most relevant for presentation to end user. `NON_CURATED` updates includes `CURATED` updates + other updates.
+Read More in the [Examples section](#examples-for-instrument-update-messages-filter-categories).

 <aside class="warning">
 New <code>filterCategory</code> can be added without prior notice.
 Old <code>filterCategory</code> will not be altered without prior notice.